yike5460/LambdaContainerApp/README.md

 COPY --from=extensions-layer /opt/extensions/
 ```

-## import layer from uploaded layer by curl
+## Import layer from uploaded layer by curl
 ### Copy the contents of a Lambda layer into a container image

 **dockerfile**